 F12.
-Evaluating acoustics of classroom settings and providing recommendations for modifications

-F13.
-Providing interprofessional consultation and/or team management with speech-language pathologists, educators, and other related professionals
+Evaluating acoustics of classroom settings and providing recommendations for modifications F13.
+Providing interprofessional consultation and/or team management with speech-language

 Standard III: Verification of Knowledge and Skills

 Applicants for certification must have completed supervised clinical experiences under an ASHA-certified audiologist who has completed at least 2 hours of professional development in the area of clinical instruction/supervision.
 The experiences must meet CAA standards for duration and be sufficient to demonstrate the acquisition of the knowledge and skills identified in Standard II.